SUMMER PROGRAMMING IS OPEN

 OLYMPICS

 How far can you jump?
 How fast can you run?
-How many new things can you learn to do at camp?
-Kids can build balance and physical confidence while working with numbers and letters, too!
-They will feel the excitement and pride of earning a medal - and getting stronger every day!
+Campers will build strength, balance, and confidence while working with numbers and letters.
+They will feel the thrill of earning medals and getting stronger every day.

 WEEK 4 • July 6 - 10